kapoorlakshya/kapoorlakshya.github.io/_posts/2019-1-20-record-videos-of-your-ui-based-automated-tests.md

 ## Record a specific window

 This mode records a specific application window with the given window title.
-This keeps the focus limited your application and keeps the recording size relatively smaller than the desktop mode, unless of course you maximize the window and record fullscreen.
+This keeps the focus limited to your application and keeps the recording size relatively smaller than the desktop mode, unless of course you maximize the window and record fullscreen.